preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 .. image:: document-type-add-2.png

-If Document Types are grouped (as in the image above) you may need to expand a group to select a Document Type there.
+If the Document Types are grouped (as in the image above) you may need to expand a group to select a Document Type there.

 Also note that you can deselect Document Types as well using this list.